Laser Processing Heads

 In other cases, a substantially larger working distance is required, for example for remote welding (usually without process gas).
 For such remote operations, specialized processing heads have been developed, and one tentatively needs laser sources with higher beam quality.

-In cases with a small effective Rayleigh length of the beam (i.e., for strong focusing and/or poor beam quality), it may be necessary to accurately stabilize the working distance with an automatic feedback system, involving some kind of distance sensor.
+In cases with a small effective Rayleigh length of the beam (i.e., for strong focusing and/or poor beam quality), it may be necessary to accurately stabilize the working distance with an automatic feedback system, involving some kind of distance sensor (typically a capacitive sensor).
 Otherwise, the longitudinal focus position may be too far inside or outside the material.

 Beam Positioning and Scanning